JeremyWurbs/dosaku/README.md

 ![Agent Smith's Vision](resources/agent_smiths_vision.png)

+### Dosaku

 Fortunately, the main named Dosaku agent is less antagonistic (for now and, hopefully, for long to come).
-The main Dosaku agent is thusly titled, Dosaku, and can be loaded with:
+The main Dosaku agent is thusly titled, Dosaku.
+Dosaku specializes in being a helpful conversational chatbot, with added functionality in breaking down requests into specific tasks and writing module code to implement those tasks.

+Dosaku can be loaded with:

 ```python
 from dosaku.agents import Dosaku